What Does it Take to Be a Farm Product Buyer or Purchasing Agent?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Negotiation: Bringing others together and trying to reconcile differences.

 Types of Farm Product Buyer or Purchasing Agent

-- Seed Buyer
+- Resident Buyer

 The states with the most job growth for Farm Product Buyer or Purchasing Agent are Utah, Washington, and Oregon.
 Watch out if you plan on working in Mississippi, Ohio, or Vermont.
 These states have the worst job growth for this type of profession.

 Tools & Technologies Used by Farm Product Buyers and Purchasing Agents

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Farm Product Buyers and Purchasing Agents:

 - Microsoft Office

 - Microsoft Access